 Year 3: Wonderful World

 Year 3’s focus is on climate zones, biomes and vegetation belts and the significance of the lines of latitude to these.
 Trade links (including fair trade), settlement, land use and natural resources within (and between) these areas are explored as are significant human and physical features.
-They start their work on contrasting climates with the study of rainforests, focusing primarily on the Amazon Rainforest and those found further north in Central America, including Mexico and The Caribbean.
-This further develops the work begun in Year 2 looking at the hot areas of the world in relation to the Equator.
+They start their work on contrasting climates with the study of rainforests, focusing primarily on the Amazon Rainforest and those found further north in The Caribbean.
 These forests are compared with the temperate forest in Macclesfield including through a visit to this location.
-Work then continues with the study of desert regions, predominantly those in the north of Mexico and the United States, and then the Polar regions including the Inuits of Canada and Sami in Scandinavia.
+Work then continues with the study of desert regions looking at the hot areas of the world in relation to the Equator, predominantly those in the north of Mexico and the United States but also revisiting India with the Thar desert and further developing the work in Year 2.
+Finally, Polar regions are explored including the Inuits of Canada, the Sami in Scandinavia and the scientists in Antarctica.

 Year 4: Rivers and Coasts